Teaching Faculty

 Dr Marion Andrew

-Marion is a Senior Consultant Anaesthetist at the Women’s and Children’s Hospital and Royal Adelaide Hospital.
+Marion has recently retired as a Senior Consultant Anaesthetist at the Women’s and Children’s Hospital and Royal Adelaide Hospital.
 She receives regular invitations to speak at anaesthesia conferences and has developed a special interest in communication and hypnosis.
-She is a trainer in the Process Communication Model (PCM), and author of several scientific articles and an editor of the Handbook of communication in anaesthesia and critical care published in 2010 by Oxford University Press.
-She is one of Australia’s leading experts on managing well-being of anaesthetists.
-Her gentle approach with both colleagues and patients when providing anaesthesia care and clinical hypnosis is universally respected and highly valued.
+She is a trainer in the Process Communication Model (PCM), and author of several scientific articles and an editor of the Handbook of communication in anaesthesia, Pain management and Intensive care published in 2024 by Oxford University Press.
+She is one of Australia’s leading experts on hypnosis and clinical communication. she currently runs a hypnosis clinic in Mount Barker in South Australia.
+Her gentle approach with both colleagues and patients when providing clinical hypnosis is universally respected and highly valued.

 Dr Simon Andrews

-Simon Andrews is the Principal Psychologist at Optimistic Kids and North Eastern Psychological Services.
-Simon holds a Masters Degree in Psychology.
-He is a registered psychologist (1996), a Fellow of the Institute of Private Practicing Psychologists, and a Member of the Clinical College of the Australian Psychological Society and South Australian Society of Hypnotherapists.
-Simon is also a guest lecturer at the University of South Australia, School of Psychology.
-Simon has been using hypnotherapy with children since he completed his training with SASH in 1997
+Simon Andrews is the Principal Psychologist at OK Psychology.
+He holds a Masters Degree in Psychology.
+He is a registered psychologist (1996), a Member of the Clinical College of the Australian Psychological Society and South Australian Society of Hypnosis.
+Simon has been using hypnotherapy with children and adolescents since he completed his training with SASH in 1997.

 Tony De Blasio